 Use your unique advantage of fluency in two languages to help students in your community.apply now

 The Texas Teachers program is approved by the state of Texas to certify teachers in all bilingual areas.
 All you need is a bachelor’s degree with a 2.5 GPA to get started.
 We will need a completed application and official transcripts to admit you into the program.

 Step 1: Training

-After being admitted to our program, you will complete innovative, engaging online training and teacher observations to get you ready for the classroom.
+After submitting an application and enrolling in our program, you will complete engaging online training and teacher observations to prepare you for the classroom..

 Step 2: Testing

 As required by the Texas Education Agency (TEA), you will take and pass three exams to become eligible to teach in a bilingual classroom.
 The TExES exams are administered by Pearson.

 Bilingual Target Language Proficiency Test (TExES test 190)